o-ran-sc/nonrtric/test/auto-test/README.md

 The test script are number using these basic categories where 0-999 are releated to the policy managment and 1000-1999 are related to information management.
 2000-2999 are for southbound http proxy.
 There are also demo test cases that test more or less all components.
 These test scripts does not use the numbering scheme below.

-The numbering in each series corresponds to the following groupings 1-99 - Basic sanity tests
+The numbering in each series corresponds to the following groupings 1-99 - Basic sanity tests, PMS

-100-199 - API tests
+100-199 - API tests, PMS

-300-399 - Config changes and sync
+300-399 - Config changes and sync, PMS

-800-899 - Stability and capacity test
+800-899 - Stability and capacity test, PMS

-900-999 - Misc test
+900-999 - Misc test, PMS

 11XX - ICS API Tests

 18XX - ICS Stability and capacity test

-2000 - Southbound http proxy tests
+20XX - Southbound http proxy tests

 30XX - rApp tests

+40XX - Helm Manager tests

 Suites